 Eat specific beneficial foods or supplements

 - Certain foods and supplements can specifically aid in detoxification.
-The cruciferous vegetables (broccoli, cauliflower, cabbage, brussel sprouts and kale) aid the liver in detoxification.
+The cruciferous vegetables (broccoli, cauliflower, cabbage, Brussels sprouts, and kale) aid the liver in detoxification.

 - Lemon juice helps in 3 ways: it increases bile secretion, helps push bowel movements through the body faster and increases kidney excretion.
 Milk thistle and Schizandra help the liver function better.
 Iodine helps the thyroid gland be more productive.